Wholesaling of medicines

 New (initial) licence

-Existing holders of wholesale licences seeking to renew their licence (and still require a licence under the MPA) should complete an Application form - wholesale licence (medicines) - renewal application (PDF 426 kB).
+Existing holders of wholesale licences seeking to renew and/or amend an existing licence should complete an Application form - wholesale licence (medicines) - renewal and/or amendment (PDF 2032 kB).
 You will need to pay a fee when submitting this application.

 Related information